TARUNABANSALA/stockprice_analysis/README.md

 Stock-Market-Analysis-With-Python
 Performing the Financial Analysis on Historic Stock Market Data such as calculating various risks, returns,etc.

-Understanding Stock Analysis
-Stock analysis is a method for investors and traders to make buying and selling decisions.
-By studying and evaluating past and current data, investors and traders attempt to gain an edge in the markets by making informed decisions.

-Technical Analysis
-This analysis focuses on the study of past and present price action to predict the probability of future price movements.
-It will analyze the financial market as a whole and are primarily concerned with price and volume, as well as the demand and supply factors that move the market.
-Charts are a key tool for technical analysts as they show a graphical illustration of a stock’s trend within a stated time period.
-For example, using a chart, a technical analyst may mark certain areas as a support or resistance level.
-The support levels are marked by previous lows below the current trading price, and the resistance markers are placed at previous highs above the current market price of the stock.
-A break below the support level would indicate a bearish trend to the stock analyst, while a break above the resistance level would take on a bullish outlook.

-Standard Deviation : Standard deviation is a number used to tell how measurements for a group are spread out from the average (mean), or expected value i.e, what is the percentage that inverstors will be surprised by the result.

 ETL process:
 Data exploration:
 I did import Stock price data for Apple Inc. through API call to AlphaVantage.